Julian-Gallegos/can-of-books-backend/README.md

 # Can of Books Frontend

-**Author**: Julian Gallegos, Cianenry Danan **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Author**: Julian Gallegos, Cianenry Danan **Version**: 1.0.1 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview

-Lets the user select a book from a gallery of books.
+Lets the user select a book from a gallery of books and add a book to the data base.

 ## Getting Started